 The card doesn’t have a 0% introductory promo period.
 As a rule of thumb, you should avoid transferring a balance to a card you want to use for rewards.
 This card has an exceptionally high balance transfer fee (Either $5 or 5% of the amount of each transfer, whichever is greater.) and no 0% introductory promo period; two major red flags for a balance transfer.

 Get a $50 Amazon.com Gift Card instantly upon credit card approval.
-The Amazon Rewards Visa® Signature Card has no annual fee and you can learn more here.
+The Amazon Rewards Visa® Signature Card has no annual fee and you can learn more about the card at Amazon.

 The card can be used on Amazon.com and on other merchant sites that have the Amazon Prime Store Card option activated for payment.
 However, the card can’t be used for the following: textbook rentals, digital and print + digital subscriptions (including newspapers and magazines), cell phones associated with a plan, purchases on Amazon subsidiaries, digital add-on subscriptions (e.g. Starz, Hulu, GameFly, etc.), Prime Now items.